svanderweerd/codex/docs/mkdocs.md

 * If you use the `Material` theme, use [search - Material](https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-search/) instead of the built-in plugin
 * [minify](https://github.com/byrnereese/mkdocs-minify-plugin): minify HTMLS, JS, CSS files prior to being written to disk

-# integrating with Github pages
+# Integrating with Github Pages

 If you want to have your documentation hosted on Github pages, you need to do the following steps in order to make it work: